mobxjs/mobx/docs/intro/concepts.md

 This largely avoids the need to dispose views.
 If a view is no longer in use it will be garbage collected automatically.

-_Side effects_ are special views which are not lazy.
+_observers_ are special kind views.
+They evaluate eagerly instead of lazily.
+But without producing a value.
-Use _side effects_ if you have _view_ that should always be updated, even if it is not in use by other views.
+Create _observer_ functions if you have _views_ that should always be updated, even if it they are not in use by any other view.
-_Side effects_ are useful in any place where you need to kick off some imperative code automatically if the _state_ changed.
+_Observers_ are useful to achieve **effects**; code to kick off some imperative code automatically if the _state_ changed.
-This is useful **to achieve effects** like logging to the console or sending changes to the server.
+Stuff like logging to the console, updating the UI or sending changes to the server.

 All _views_ must be **pure**.
 They are not allowed to change _state_.
-This applies even to _side effects_.
+This applies even to _observers_.
 This might sound like a contradiction, but it means that you are allowed to do anything in side effects, except for changing the state.
 This is strictly speaking not a technically requirement of Mobservable, it is a designed constraint to protect your sanity :).
+This constraint can be turned off by running Mobservable in [non strict](../refguide/strict.md) mode.

 ## Illustration